-- 1 The blended rates do not apply to diabetes testing supplies or formerly competitively bid products furnished in CBAs, which continue to have their rates set based on information from the CBP.
+- The blended rates do not apply to diabetes testing supplies or formerly competitively bid products furnished in CBAs, which continue to have their rates set based on information from the CBP.
 Products never included in competitive bidding continue to be paid standard fee schedule rates. - 2 These numbers include payments for DME, prosthetics, orthotics and supplies, a category to which DME belongs under Medicare. - 3 Prior to Round 2021, SPAs were set using the median (instead of the maximum) of all winning bids for an item.
-CMS finalized this and other changes to the CBP in a November 2018 final rule (83 FR 56922).
+CMS finalized this and other changes to the CBP in a November 2018 final rule (83 FR 56922). - 4 Since 2019, Medicare's payment rates for mail-order diabetes testing supplies that were formerly included in competitive bidding have been updated annually for inflation.
+Payment rates for non-mail-order diabetic testing supplies have not been updated for inflation during this period.
+As a result, the payment rates for mail-order diabetes testing supplies are slightly higher than those for non-mail-order diabetic testing supplies.